Frequently Asked Questions

 Having a tripod is not necessary, but it can also be one of your best accessories.
 It will allow you to get excellent shots in low light.
 You can also get creative with your images, for example, when taking a long exposure.

-Tripod can be very handy if you are travelling alone, and there is no one else to take your photo.
-As well, if you would like to take a group photo.
+Tripod can be handy if you are travelling alone and there is no one else to take your photo as well if you would like to take a group photo.
 You do not need a massive tripod, especially if you want to travel light.

 Yes, we back up our photos in a few different ways.
-We store all of our pictures on two external hard drives that we synchronize together; otherwise, they take too much space on our computer.
+We store all our pictures on two external hard drives that we synchronize; otherwise, they take up too much space on our computer.
 We also back up our photos to cloud storage.